 TQ: How lovely!

-Where we were seduced by the spellbinding power of Hilary Mantel’s writing, The Crown lulls you with its lavish production and accomplished acting – or it did, when it kept a stately distance from its subjects.
+Where we were seduced by the spellbinding power of Hilary Mantel’s writing, The Crown lulls you with its lavish production and accomplished acting – or at least it did, back when it kept a stately distance from its subjects.

-The royals are like the in-laws from Ready or Not.
-A scene where they all hunt Diana as part of a wedding night ritual for Satan wouldn’t feel out of place.
-Corrin – more poised and delicate than the real teenage Diana – was clearly taking inspiration from Mia Farrow in Rosemary’s Baby.
+For Corrin’s young Diana, the royals are like the in-laws from 2019’s Ready or Not – a scene where they all hunt her as part of a wedding night ritual for Satan wouldn’t feel out of place.
+Corrin – perhaps more poised and porcelain than the real teenage Diana – was clearly taking inspiration from Mia Farrow in Rosemary’s Baby.

-Her cartoonishly evil husband continues a flagrant betrayal with a bitchily evil Camilla, while the princess suffers (graphically depicted) bulimia.
+Her cartoonishly evil husband Charles continues a flagrant betrayal with a bitchily evil Camilla (Emerald Fennell), while the princess suffers (graphically depicted) bulimia.
 Luckily some clever writing goes to Corrin, saving the character from one-dimensional victim status to instead give us a damaged, shallow girl with a thirst for stardom.

 Corrin has been the breakout while the respected Gillian Anderson has been a little more divisive with her portrayal of Margaret Thatcher, the Iron Lady loved by those she made wealthier, and loathed by the left and much of the working class.